I’d like to explain … well … why this website exists.

 #11: Retire Early and Often.

 Work/life isn’t a marathon, it’s a series of sprints.
 I believe in creating a work/life model that’s based around sprinting, strolling, sprinting, strolling.
-Hustle hard for awhile, then chill out.
-Repeat.
+Work hard for awhile, then rest and repeat.

-While you’re running intervals, also start carving a path to escape the rat race.
-Although we’re calling this “early retirement,” you don’t necessarily need to quit your job or shutter your business.
-You should enjoy the option to quit, if you choose.
+While you’re running work/rest intervals, simultaneously carve a path to permanent rat race escape.
+Although we’re calling this “early retirement,” you don’t need to quit your job or shutter your business.
+You should simply hold the option to quit, if you choose.

 I understand that 99.99 percent of us won’t achieve that level of wealth, and that’s fine.
 It takes a relatively modest amount of money to create the freedom to live a passion-driven life.